limine-bootloader/limine/PROTOCOL.md

 If the `Svpbmt` extension is available, all framebuffer memory regions are mapped with `PBMT=NC` to enable write-combining optimizations.
-The kernel executable, loaded at or above `0xffffffff80000000`, and all HHDM memory regions are mapped with the default `PBMT=PMA`.
+The kernel executable, loaded at or above `0xffffffff80000000`, and all HHDM and identity map memory regions are mapped with the default `PBMT=PMA`.

 If the `Svpbmt` extension is not available, no PMAs can be overridden (effectively,